sagarjha2004/Retails-Data-Project-case-study-/README.md

 OverAll--
-1.We covered all the topics in all the prespectives 2.We alsp used the subquery to solve probolem in a appropiate manner
+1.We covered all the topics in all the prespectives

+2.We also used the subquery to solve probolem in a appropiate manner